Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves: Tropical quantum field theory

 \begin{dfn} A two-dimensional \textbf{tropical quantum field theory} (TrQFT) is a functor $F$ of symmetric monoidal categories from $\Trop$ to another symmetric monoidal category $\f{C}$. \end{dfn}

 We will always denote the monoidal operation on the target category $\f{C}$ by $\otimes$.

 \begin{eg} There is a symmetric monoidal functor $\forget:\Trop\rar 2\Cob$ associating a circle to each element of $I$ and a $2$-cobordism to each tropical cobordism $\Gamma$.
 The way it works is sketched in Figure~\ref{fig:TrQFT-2-TQFT}.
 To obtain $\forget(\Gamma)$ here, we first view $\Gamma$ as the dual graph to a pre-stable marked curve.
 The cobordism is then constructed by treating markings as punctures, and treating nodes as pairs of punctures glued together.
 This yields a TrQFT, and furthermore, any TQFT can be pulled back via $\forget$ to yield a TrQFT.
-In the reverse direction, we have a section of $\forget$ which naturally identifies $2\Cob$ with the full subcategory of $\Trop$ whose objects are those of the form $\Delta:I \rar \{0\}\subset \?{N}$.
-Thus, every TrQFT includes the data of a TQFT via restriction to this full subcategory. \end{eg}
+In the reverse direction, we have a section of $\forget$ which naturally identifies $2\Cob$ with the subcategory of $\Trop$ whose objects are those of the form $\Delta:I \rar \{0\}\subset N$, and whose morphisms consist of tropical cobordisms whose flags all have direction $u=0$.
+Thus, every TrQFT includes the data of a TQFT via restriction to this subcategory. \end{eg}

+\begin{rmk} An earlier version of this paper took objects of $\Trop$ to be the projections of our tropical degrees to $\?{N}\coloneqq N/\{\pm \Id\}$, with similar modifications to morphisms and compositions.
+While sufficiently general for our purposes here, that definition of $\Trop$ is less general (and less natural) than what we have presented here --- a TrQFT $F:\Trop\rar \f{C}$ in the present version corresponds to a TrQFT in the older framework if and only if $F([n])=F([-n])$ for each $n\in N$. \end{rmk}

 In the case of interest to us, the target symmetric monoidal category will be the category of super $\bb{Z}$-modules, which we denote by I.e., $s\bb{Z}\Mod$ is the category of $\bb{Z}/2\bb{Z}$-graded Abelian groups, with tensor product as the monoidal operator, and with braiding $\tau_{V,W}:V\otimes W\rar W\otimes V$ taking $v\otimes w$ to $(-1)^{\deg(v)\deg(w)} w\otimes v$, where $\deg(v)$ and $\deg(w)$ are the degrees of the homogeneous elements $v\in V$ and $w\in W$.